-- 1.12 The English Indices of Deprivation show Knowsley with the fifth-worst multiple deprivation ranking of English local authorities.
-During this monitoring round we do not know when government will next release an update to the English indices of deprivation. - 1.13 In the 2015 Indices, Knowsley had the most severe employment and income deprivation of all council areas, and is in the top ten for education and health deprivation, showing some of the challenges continuing to face the borough.
-Knowsley performs well on the 'access to housing and services' indicator, and reasonably well on the living environment and crime indicators.
+- 1.12 The English Indices of Deprivation show Knowsley with the third-worst multiple deprivation ranking of English local authorities.
+During this monitoring round we do not know when government will next release an update to the English indices of deprivation. - 1.13 In the 2019 Indices, Knowsley had the most severe employment deprivation of all council areas, and is in the top six for income, education and health deprivation.
+Since the 2015 Indices Knowsley has risen in the living environment and crime indicators, underlining the challenges continuing to face the borough.